 Portrait of Katy ISD Superintendent Alton Frailey

-Serving as Superintendent for the Katy Independent School District since 2007, Alton L. Frailey is responsible for the daily operations of Katy ISD’s campuses, students, employees and overall district success.
+Serving as Superintendent for the Katy Independent School District since 2007, Alton L. Frailey is responsible for the daily operations of Katy ISD’s 60 campuses, over 70,000 students, more than 8,500 employees and overall district success.
 Since joining the district, Katy ISD has grown from a TEA Academically Acceptable district in 2006-2007, to reaching Recognized status the very next year, and maintaining it thereafter.
 This while adding 16 new schools and over 19,000 new students.

-In 2010, Frailey led the district in a successful bond referendum that will add five new campuses to rapidly growing areas in the district during the next three years.
+In 2010 and 2014, Frailey led the district in successful bond referendums.
+The most recent referendum in 2014, added six new campuses, provides for six major campus renovations, technology upgrades and safety and security measures to address the growth throughout Katy ISD over the next three years.
 Additionally, Frailey has implemented a number of programs to better connect the district to students, staff and the community.
 Among these programs include the Superintendent’s Roundtable, a once a month meeting that serves as an opportunity for open dialogue between parents, staff and students.
-Katy Conversations that Count is an annual event that gathers participants from all corners of the district to discuss issues and topics that are of a concern to the Katy community and the school district.
+Community Conversations is an annual event that gathers participants from all corners of the district to discuss issues and topics that are of a concern to the Katy community and the school district.
+He also initiated "Leadership Luncheons" where he meets throughout the year with civic leaders including the City of Katy Mayor, the President and CEO of both the Katy Chamber of Commerce and the Katy Area Economic Development Council.

 Frailey also spearheaded a new model to address attendance boundary modifications by engaging all stakeholders in the decision-making process.
 This proactive facilitated approach to rezoning received the Association of School Business Officials International (ASBO) 2010 Pinnacle Award, the organization's highest honor.